 If you're going to use Gmail as a relay server, you most definitely should not use your main email address unless you're 100% sure of what you're doing and the security implications behind it (which I am no expert in).
 Create a separate account for this.
 Secure it with a good password, but do not send anything that contains sensitive or personal data to/from this address.

-Unless you're using a G Suite account, you may need to turn on Less Secure Apps for the relay gmail account.
+Unless you're using a G Suite account, You may need to turn on Less Secure Apps (Gmail Help Article) (G-Suite Users use this link) for the relay gmail account.
 I'm gonna call it